treeform/vmath/README.md

 * `between` - Returns true if value is between min and max or equal to them.
 * `sign` - Returns the sign of a number, -1 or 1.
 * `quantize` - Makes v be a multiple of n.
-Rounding to integer quantize by 1.0.
+Rounding to integer quantizes by 1.0.
-* `fractional` - Returns fractional part of a number.
-3.14 -> 0.14
 * `lerp` - Interpolates value between a and b.

 ## Angle functions

-* `fixAngle` - Make angle be from -PI to PI radians.
+* `fixAngle` - Makes angle be from -PI to PI radians.
-* `angleBetween` - Find the angle between angle a and angle b.
+* `angleBetween` - Finds the angle between angle a and angle b.
-* `turnAngle` - Move from angle a to angle b with step of v.
+* `turnAngle` - Moves from angle a to angle b with step of v.

 ## Vector and matrix representation and benchmarks.